developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

 **Q: Since the last date to buy licenses for existing SimulScan implementations is December 31, 2019, can I continue to purchase licenses until then?**<br>
 A: Yes, but Zebra strongly recommends using the SimulScan features transitioned to Scanning Framework for all new development.
 Consider moving to the Scanning Framework immediately if a feature is already transitioned.

-**Q: What are the advantages of using the transitioned SimulScan features in the Scanning Framework over the existing stand-alone SimulScan?**<br>
+**Q: Are there advantages to using the transitioned SimulScan features in the Scanning Framework over the existing stand-alone SimulScan?**<br>
-A: Transitioned SmulScan features in the Scanning Framework will support all Oreo and future devices with built-in camera and imagers.
+A: Yes.
+Transitioned SimulScan features in the Scanning Framework will support all Oreo-based and future devices with built-in camera and imagers.
 Current SimulScan features support only a handful of devices.
-Furthermore, SimulScan was not designed to accommodate new and complex features, nor to massively scale.
-The Scanning Framework was designed for scaling and can more quickly implement new scanning features.
-Additionally, the transitioned SimulScan will not require a license.
+Further, SimulScan was not designed to accommodate new and complex features, nor to massively scale.
+The Scanning Framework was designed for scaling and allows for faster implementation of new scanning features.
+Additionally, the transitioned SimulScan will not require a license for most devices.

 **Q: Some of the transitioned features in the Scanning Framework are in the roadmap but are not currently not available.
 How soon can I get a beta?** <br>
-A: Please contact your Zebra sales representative for information about accessing beta features.
+A: Please contact your Zebra sales representative for information about accessing early-release software.

 **Q: Will the SimulScan Template Builder work with the Transitioned SimulScan?**<br>
-A: No. The existing Template Builder tool will not work with the transitioned SimulScan and is not required to make use of the transitioned SimulScan features.
+A: No. The existing Template Builder tool will not work with NextGen SimulScan and is not required to make use of the transitioned SimulScan features.

-**Q: When will the SimulScan Template Builder become unavailable?**<br>
+**Q: Does the SimulScan Template Builder work with NextGen Simulscan?**<br>
-A: Access to Template Builder will end on or around December 31, 2019.
+A: No. The Template Builder is no longer available and is not required for using Transitioned SimulScan APIs.

 -----